Identification is Pointless: Quantum Coordinates, Localisation of Events, and the Quantum Hole Argument: The Translation Group: Massive Object in Superposition

 In the original frame (or representational convention) $\sigma$, we take the zero-point of the coordinate system to be associated with the position of the particle $P$, as indicated by the flag in Fig.~\ref{fig:masses_in_superposition}.
 Thus $\sigma$ is pictured as the horizontal dotted line.
 The position of the massive object is in a superposition of being on the right and on the left of the particle.
 For concreteness, let us assume that, in this reference frame, $M$ is at position $a$ in the former and $-a$ in the latter branch.
 That is, the systems are in the state

 relative to the particle.
 Note that the state of the particle relative to its own reference frame factorises out.
-This is a general feature of states given relative to QRFs: the relative state of the frame itself factorises out \cite{delaHamette2020} and is therefore sometimes omitted \cite{Giacomini_2019}.
-Now, if the two-particle system is described, for example, by Newtonian gravity, the overall configuration of the two systems is translation-invariant.
+This is a general feature of states given relative to QRFs: the relative state of the frame itself factorises out \cite{delaHamette2020} and is therefore sometimes omitted \cite{Giacomini_2019}.\footnote{Note that while this is taken as a physically motivated assumption in \cite{delaHamette2020}, it is argued for in \cite{carette2023operational} by specifying the conditions under which a frame satisfies a localisability property.
+Since this always holds for what we refer to as perfect reference frames (see Sec.~IV), this can be seen as additionally corroborating this assumption.} Now, if the two-particle system is described, for example, by Newtonian gravity, the overall configuration of the two systems is translation-invariant.
 For simplicity, we exclude the rotational symmetry of the theory and consider only the invariance under translations in one dimension.
 As a consequence, any two models that are related by a rigid translation live on the same orbit.
 This is the case for models with the same relative distance $d_{MP} = x_M-x_P$.
 Thus in this example, each orbit can be labelled by the relative distance between the two systems $P$ and $M$.
 As the (signed) relative distance between $M$ and $P$ differs across the branches in our setup, we are dealing with a superposition of two models that are physically distinguishable and therefore live on different orbits in the space of models (see Fig.~\ref{fig:masses_in_superposition}).\footnote{Note that we would consider superpositions of models living on the same orbit as \enquote{false} superpositions.
 In the present context, this would correspond to a superposition of two configurations with the same relative distance between $M$ and $P$ but distinct centre of mass position. }

 Next, we can change to the reference frame associated with $M$, in which the zero-point of the coordinate system is associated with the position of $M$.
 This entails translating by different amounts $a$ and $-a$ in the different branches, respectively.
 The translation $a(\varphi)$ performed in the quantum frame change thus depends on the orbit $\mathcal{O}_{\varphi}$ --- it is given by the distance between $P$ and $M$ in each $\varphi$.
 Since rigid translations keep the relative distance between systems invariant, the probe particle is now at different distances from the zero-point in the two branches, namely at $a$ and $-a$.
 Finally, we need to choose a new representational convention --- that is, a section $\tilde{\sigma}$ through the space of models --- which includes the models in which $M$ is at the origin.
 Altogether, this leads to the state